Slate Office REIT (TSE:SOT.UN) Trading 53.7% Higher – What’s Next?

-Slate Office REIT (TSE:SOT.UN – Get Free Report) shares were up 53.7% during mid-day trading on Saturday .
-The company traded as high as C$0.65 and last traded at C$0.63.
-Approximately 754,588 shares traded hands during trading, an increase of 748% from the average daily volume of 88,969 shares.
+Slate Office REIT (TSE:SOT.UN – Get Free Report)’s stock price traded up 53.7% during trading on Friday .
+The stock traded as high as C$0.65 and last traded at C$0.63.
+754,588 shares were traded during trading, an increase of 748% from the average session volume of 88,969 shares.
 The stock had previously closed at C$0.41.

 Slate Office REIT is an open-ended real estate investment trust.
 The REIT's portfolio currently comprises 43 strategic and well-located real estate assets located primarily across Canada's major population centres including one downtown asset in Chicago, Illinois.
 The REIT is focused on maximizing value through internal organic rental and occupancy growth and strategic acquisitions.